KrystalSsong/QTM-347-Final-Project/README.md

 ## Results
 ### Feature Selection
+For feature selection, we initially experimented with a decision tree regressor, adjusting the maximum depth to prevent overfitting.
+However, the optimal model identified had minimal depth, suggesting that among the extensive set of features, only a few significantly contribute to predictive accuracy.

+Our analysis proceeded under two hypotheses regarding the nature of the predictive model:
+* The true model is sparse, with only a select few features being relevant — indicating the potential effectiveness of lasso regression.
+* The true model relies on numerous interrelated features, suggesting that principal component regression (PCR) might be appropriate.

+We selected a lambda (0.002) smaller than the optimal value (0.0004), as the optimal lambda applied limited penalization on features, not sufficiently reducing their number.
+Consequently, we opted for a larger lambda.
+This adjustment did not significantly alter the train and test Mean Squared Error (MSE).
+Following this, our lasso regression identified about 40 relevant features.
+Similarly, forward selection also highlighted a similar number of significant features.
+Further increasing the lambda in the lasso regression and restricting forward selection to only four features resulted in consistent findings across both methods.
 ![Lasso_coefficients](https://github.com/KrystalSsong/QTM-347-Final-Project/assets/63956791/f67d4c56-0819-4b08-916d-ee0c77f614fd)

+Comparative analysis revealed that both PCR and PLS produced higher mean squared errors in training and testing phases than the lasso regression.
+Given the lack of transparency in how PCR and PLS components contribute to the model, we opted to proceed with the feature set identified by lasso regression for its predictive efficiency and interpretability.

 ### Regression
 We developed two predictive regression models: a Decision Tree Regressor and a Random Forest Regressor.
 For the Decision Tree model, the optimal complexity level was determined to be 3.2009e-05, resulting in a training Mean Squared Error (MSE) of 0.002632 and a test MSE of 0.002515.
 The low MSE values achieved by the Decision Tree Regressor indicate its strong performance.
 Furthermore, the slight increase in MSE from the training to the test set suggests effective generalization.
 This optimal level of complexity reflects a balanced model that successfully avoids overfitting while accurately capturing the key patterns in the data.